sandipbhowmik/abb-demo/task1-infra-as-code-design/README.md

 # PetClinic on Azure — Infrastructure Architecture

-> **Scope:** This README describes the target architecture that is provisioned by the Terraform codebase (`tf-az-infraprovison`).
-It covers Azure resources, networking, identity & RBAC, security, scalability etc. All names are parameterized by `var.name_prefix` unless otherwise stated.
+> **Scope:** This document describes the target architecture that is provisioned by the Terraform codebase (`tf-az-infraprovison`).
+The reference taken from https://github.com/Azure-Samples/java-on-aca where it used Azure Container Apps.
+This project covers Azure resources, networking, identity & RBAC, security, scalability etc. All names are parameterized by `var.name_prefix` unless otherwise stated.

 > **Note:** The design below reflects the intended state encoded in Terraform.
 Reference Azure Sample Project - https://github.com/Azure-Samples/java-on-aca